MoveOnOrg/votetripling/README_local.md

 - *names_extract* a guess for the extracted names (to be reviewed)

 # Running the app frontend
 app.py is a Python 3.x, Flask-based frontend that provides a dedicated UI for uploading data sets and requesting that the above scripts be run with them.
-If config.PROCESS_ASYNC is set to True, it uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email notifications with the results in the background.
-If config.PROCESS_ASYNC is set to False, it runs script jobs synchronously from a queue/log stored in a SQLite database.
+If config.PROCESS_ASYNC is set to True, it uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email notifications in the background.
+If config.PROCESS_ASYNC is set to False, it runs script jobs synchronously and the app waits to deliver the results as linked files.

 Make sure you've created and activated a virtual environment (see Requirements) and installed everything in requirements.txt.